 - ½ cup pumpkin seeds (also known as pepitas)

 - 8 cups lightly packed torn kale leaves (from curly kale)

 - 1 large sweet apple, chopped (or 2 small apples)

 For the Dressing

-- Preheat oven to 400 and line baking sheet with parchment paper.
+- Preheat oven to 425 and line a baking sheet with parchment paper.

-- Bake squash for 25-30 minutes, stirring half way through, or until squash is golden brown.
+- Bake squash for 25-30 minutes, stirring half way through, or until squash can easily be pierced with a fork and is golden brown.

 - The ground mustard is optional for the dressing.
-It tastes great without, but does add a little somethin’ to the end product if you have some around.
+It tastes great without, but does add a little something to the end product if you have some around.

 - When preparing this salad, a large shallow bowl or large plate works best.
 It keeps the toppings evenly distributed and keeps them from weighing down the kale.